kinsleykajiva/Ripple-WebRTC-Server/README.md

 ![](https://placehold.it/400x90/ff0000/000000?text=STILL_IN_DEVELOPMENT!)

-The code dont make sense as much yet or not functional as required!
+The code don't make sense as much yet or not functional as required!
 There will be code example on how to set and run this.

 ## Cheat Sheet